codewitch-honey-crisis/Luthor/README.md

 4. Find the range containing the next code unit.
 If there is none, or the input is exhausted, stop.
 5. Move to its `target` and repeat from step 2.

 The result is the last remembered accept id and length.
-A length of 0 means nothing matched: a lexer should report an error and skip ahead (in UTF-8, preferably by a whole character).
+A length of 0 means nothing matched.
+Tables built with the error rule (below) never return that except at the end of input.

 **C** (UTF-8 or single-byte tables)